-The Republic of Ireland gets its first hospital information system designed to cut out hospital queues and unnecessary bureaucracy.
+The first hospital information system in the Republic of Ireland is designed to cut out queues and unnecessary bureaucracy.

 The new information technology system was launched by Minister for Health Rory O'Hanlon at Letterkenny Regional Hospital in County Donegal.